-mber of students in the Historically Marginalized Student group (each student counts at 1 point)

 Does a school count as a School-Wide Title I? (yes=10 points)

 Does a school has a reportable EL student group? (yes=10 points)

 Is the school a member of an SU/SD with another school in Comprehensive Support? (yes=10 points)